Looped Transformers are Better at Learning Learning Algorithms: Discussion and Future Work

 \section{Discussion and Future Work}

 \paragraph{Mathematical Insights of Looped Transformers.} \new{The expressive power of recurrent models has been widely investigated in the literature: Theorem 3 in~\cite{Bai2019DeepEM} demonstrated that any traditional $L$-layer neural network can be represented by a weight-tied, input-injected network.
 Further, \cite{Giannou2023LoopedTA} explored the potential of an encoder looped transformer to function as a universal computer.
-Our work, instead, focuses on the empirical validation of this looped architecture, and presents a practical training method to effectively train a looped decoder transformer for in-context learning.
-Establishing the theorem regarding the expressiveness of the looped decoder transformer presents an interesting topic for future research.}
+Our work concentrates on empirically validating the looped architecture, offering a practical training method for a looped decoder transformer in in-context learning.
+Investigating the expressiveness of this transformer presents a promising future research direction.}

+\paragraph{Looped Transformer Emulates Fixed-Point Iteration Method Within Training Distribution.} \new{Through our designed training method, the looped transformer successfully approximates fixed-point solutions beyond the iterations it was trained on, effectively emulating the fixed-point iteration method within the training distribution.
+Nevertheless, these solutions come with an inherent error floor and have limited performance on out-of-distribution prompts.
+As a result, our trained looped transformer fails to identify an actual algorithm that generalizes to any input distribution, but only emulates the algorithm with the particular input distribution it is trained on.
+Overcoming this limitation, and enhancing the transformer-derived solver to match the generalization capabilities of conventional algorithms presents a promising avenue for future research.}